 What Are The Chances That I Will Get Approved?

 NOTE: Due to the COVID-19 pandemic, banks have reportedly become more stringent in approving business card applications.
-It is still possible to get approved though, particularly if you have a stellar credit history and consistent income from your current side hustle.
+It is still possible to get approved, though, particularly if you have a stellar credit history and consistent income from your current side hustle.
 This will likely change when the economy stabilizes again.

-If this is your first Chase business credit card application, there is an increased likelihood that you will not get instant approval.
-But, please do not worry, this is quite common.
+If this is your first Chase business credit card application, you are more likely to not get instant approval.

 As previously mentioned, banks require some time to review your application and assess your financial history & credit score, especially if this is your first foray into business credit cards.
-At the end of the day, they will still be at the losing end if the consumer has a high risk of defaulting.

-If you have a credit history that paints a picture of an individual who is financially responsible, then chances are, you will most likely receive an approval letter in the mail.
-I cannot emphasize enough the importance of maintaining an immaculate credit score (700+).
+If your credit history shows that you are financially responsible, you will most likely receive an approval letter in the mail.

 Other Variables That Can Increase the Likelihood of Approval

-- Good to excellent credit.
+1. Good to excellent credit.

-- Low credit utilization ratio.
+2. Low credit utilization ratio.

-- Establish a business banking relationship with Chase.
+3. Establish a business banking relationship with Chase.

 Credit Score